iGeronimo/FocusAppExtension/privacy-policy.md

 ## Permissions
 The extension requests certain Chrome permissions in order to function properly:
-- **`declarativeNetRequest` & host permissions:** used to temporarily block selected websites during a Pomodoro session.
+- **webRequest & host permissions:** used to temporarily block selected websites during a Pomodoro session.
 - **`tabs` and `activeTab`:** used to identify the current tab and apply blocking when needed.

 These permissions are used **only** to enable the Pomodoro timer and website-blocking functionality.